If you are considering a cruise with either P&O Cruises or Royal Caribbean you may be wondering how the cruise lines compare.

 What is the Difference Between P&O Cruises and Royal Caribbean?

-I’ve enjoyed the cruises that I have taken with both cruise lines but like any cruise line, they won’t suit every person.
+I’ve enjoyed the cruises that I have taken with both cruise lines, but like any cruise line, they won’t suit everybody.

 The most important decision you will make when finding a cruise is picking the right cruise line.